-The Princess Grace Foundation-USA holds the exclusive rights and facilitates the licensing of Princess Grace of Monaco's name and likeness throughout the world.
-With the original endorsement of HSH Prince Rainier of Monaco and now with the involvement of HSH Prince Albert II of Monaco, and thanks to the dedication of the Foundation's Vice Chairman, Robert O. Marx, licensing arrangements are negotiated and creatively realized to provide a valuable source of funds for the Princess Grace Awards program.
+The Princess Grace Foundation-USA holds the exclusive rights to and facilitates the licensing of Princess Grace of Monaco's name and likeness throughout the world.
+With the involvement of The Princely Family of Monaco and thanks to the dedication of the Foundation's Vice Chairman, Robert O. Marx, licensing arrangements are negotiated and creatively realized to provide a valuable source of funds for the Princess Grace Awards program.

 Estée Lauder Companies licensed the name “Princess Grace” to launch their sold-out “Princess Grace Coral” lipstick in 2007 as part of the 25th Anniversary celebration of the Princess Grace Foundation-USA.

-Previous ventures included the Princess Grace Collection by Mikimoto, Ltd., the world's finest pearl cultivator.
-This collection, which was sold worldwide in 2001, featured a rose clasp fashioned after the "Princess Grace Rose".
+Mikimoto, Ltd., the world's finest pearl cultivator created a Princess Grace Collection in 2001, which was sold worldwide in 2001 and featured a rose clasp fashioned after the "Princess Grace Rose".

 Additional licensing arrangements have been made with such companies as Corbis (US), Hosakawa Cosmetics (Japan), Manufacture de Monaco (Monte Carlo), Oliver Goldsmith Sunglasses (US), Tommy Hilfiger (US), Towa Real Estate (Japan), and YellowGlen Sparkling Wine (Australia), among others.
 For more information about licensing opportunities, please contact us at 212.317.1470 or firstname.lastname@example.org.